HILL

 Photo by Alvin Decena Gcash&Coins.ph09561687117 on Pexels.com

-HILL’s second major area of focus is land regulation and management, with an emphasis on its integration with sustainability and resiliency planning.
-In past projects – on redlining and buy-out programs, zoning relief, and a textbook on zoning practice – HIIL researchers have examined how historical and institutional factors influence the contemporary management of land and it’s social and economic outcomes.
+HILL’s second major area of focus is on regulatory infrastructure, with an emphasis on zoning and municipal land use.
+In past projects – on redlining and buy-out programs, zoning relief, and a textbook on zoning practice – HILL researchers have examined how historical and institutional factors influence the contemporary management of land and it’s social and economic outcomes.
+We have also analyzed the growing trend of state preemption of municipal zoning, identifying the important role played by media in shaping these debates.

 Photo by Charles Parker on Pexels.com